habanerocity/forkify-lindy/README.md

 # forkify-lindy
 Forkify Project

-Recipe application with custom recipe uploads.
+Recipe application, built as part of a javascript bootcamp, with custom recipe uploads.